LilaShiba/art_tech_summer_lessons/circuit_playground/readme.md

 }
 ```
 #### Function Loop
-- first, we call in data from the light sensor
+- first, we call in data from the light sensor and save it as a variable- since that data will be changing
 ```
 void loop() {
   light = CircuitPlayground.lightSensor();